uwefladrich/scriptengine/docs/sphinx/concepts.rst

     > se hello-world.yml

 provided the little YAML snippet was stored in a file called ``hello-world.yml``.
-Please not that ScriptEngine uses a dot notation for the naming of tasks.
+Please note that ScriptEngine uses a dot notation for the naming of tasks.
 This allows tasks from different task packages to coexist without conflict.
 The tasks in the above example come from the ``base`` task package, which is an integral part of ScriptEngine.
 Nevertheless, beside